JuliaMath/Roots.jl/docs/src/roots.md

 ----

-The search for all zeros in an interval is confounded by a few things:
+The algorithm used to search for all zeros in an interval is confounded by a few things:

 * too many zeros in the interval $(a,b)$
 * nearby zeros ("nearby" depends on the size of $(a,b)$ as well should this be very wide)